Tsunekazu Takeda: Biography

-Indictments
+Tokyo 2020 bid investigation

 On December 10, 2018, the French financial crimes office began an investigation of Takeda about a 2013 scheme to obtain votes from International Olympic Committee (IOC) members from Africa in support of Tokyo as host for the 2020 Olympics instead of Istanbul or Madrid.
 Magistrates Renaud Van Ruymbeke and Stéphanie Tacheau are overseeing the "active corruption" probe.
-Takeda denied the indictments.
-Meanwhile, the Japanese Olympic Committee (of which Takeda was head) conducted an internal investigation into the accusations but found no ethics violations.
-On March 19, 2019, Takeda announced that he would step down as President of the Japanese Olympic Committee and as a member of the International Olympic Committee amid the allegations of bribery to protect the Olympic Movement.
-He will officially leave the Japanese Olympic Committee on June 27, 2019, when his term concludes.